Good Humans Apply Here! Come work and play in Alaska!

 Jobs in the Spotlight

-Summer Seasonal Positions vary in length from mid-May through September and are based at Whaler's Cove Lodge, on Killisnoo Island, in Alaska.
-All employees are required to work 6 days per week and must commit to an entire season.
+Summer Seasonal Positions vary in length from June through September and are based at Whaler's Cove Lodge, on Killisnoo Island, in Alaska.
+All employees are must commit to an entire season.

 Please visit our website via the link below to read complete job descriptions for each available position.